dart-lang/site-www/src/_articles/libraries/creating-streams.md

 But this article is not about _using_ streams.
 It's about creating your own streams.
-You can create streams by transforming existing streams, by using an `async*` function, or by using a `StreamController`.
+You can create streams in a few ways:

+* Transforming existing streams.
+* Creating a stream from scratch by using an `async*` function.
+* Creating a stream by using a `StreamController`.

 This article shows the code for each approach and gives tips to help you implement your stream correctly.